 Each student will complete 36 semester hours of MAT course work with a minimum grade point average of 3.0.
 At least 27 of these credits must be taken at Clayton State University.
-The curriculum will be delivered over four semesters beginning with Summer I, followed by fall and spring semesters, and ending with Summer II.
-The M.A.T. program is designed to provide courses and field experiences to support candidates' educational foundation theory and knowledge during the first summer with content and pedagogical knowledge, skills, and dispositions with practica and internship experiences provided during the fall and spring semesters.
+The curriculum will be delivered over four semesters when students follow the planned sequence.
+The M.A.T. program is designed to provide courses and field experiences to support candidates' educational foundation theory and knowledge during the first semester with content and pedagogical knowledge, skills, and dispositions with practica and internship experiences provided during the following semesters.

-Students enrolled in the certification track will spend the last summer session completing an action research project and finishing content courses.
+Students enrolled in the certification track will spend the last semester session completing an action research project and finishing content courses.
 While faculty in the Department of English will teach the English content and methods courses, faculty from the Department of Teacher Education will teach the professional education courses and supervise the clinical and internship experiences along with public school mentor teachers.
-Our partnership school districts will serve as collaborative sites for field experiences and internships while the Department of English will conduct internships for the non-certification track.
-Students enrolled in the non-certification track may choose to write a thesis or another scholarly project as the culmination of the program.
+Our partnership school districts will serve as collaborative sites for field experiences and internships for the certification track while the Department of English will conduct internships for the post-secondary track.
+Students enrolled in the post-secondary track will write a thesis as the culmination of the program.